-To cover flood and earthquake damage, you’ll have to buy separate policies tailored to those events.
-You’ll sometimes be able to buy those policies from the same insurer you bought a renters insurance policy.
+To cover damage to your personal belongings from a flood and earthquake, you’ll have to buy separate policies tailored to those events.
+You’ll sometimes be able to buy those policies from the same insurer as your renters insurance policy.

-Insects and rodents are tricky, however.
-When you sign a rental agreement, you commit to maintaining your property.
+Insects and rodents are tricky.
+When you sign a rental agreement, you commit to maintaining a clean property.
 Landlords might pay to exterminate these pests, but they aren’t responsible for pest damage to your property.

 Renters insurance is fairly easy and straightforward, but common questions still arise when it comes to the details.
 Here are the most common questions people have about renters insurance.